 The Finishing Touches

-Heating, lighting, mirrors, furniture and storage finish off your bathroom.
+Heating, lighting, mirrors, bathroom furniture and storage finish off your bathroom.
 Heating can be supplied by radiators, heated towel rails or even underfloor heating.
 Lighting is designed to make the bathroom look good while providing for tasks such as shaving.
 You’ll likely want some storage for your towels and cleaning products.
-Again many options available for all, our bathroom fitter will go through them with you.
+Again many options available for all.
+Our bathroom fitter will go through them with you.